DheerajKhajuria/pimatic-mysensors/README.md

 ![MySensorsMulti example](https://raw.githubusercontent.com/PascalLaurens/pimatic-mysensors/master/screenshots/MySensorsMultiExample.png)

 In the example above, you can see that the MySensorsMulti class is used.
 - Temperature has a nodeid of 4 and an sensorid of 1.
-Because the temperature has a decimal number, I used 'float' as valuetype.
+Because the temperature has a decimal number, I used 'float' as type.
 'T' is displayed before the value and '°C' after the value.
 - Humidity has a nodeid of 4 and an sensorid of 2.
-I used 'round' as valuetype, so the received valuetype will be rounded to the nearest integer.
+I used 'round' as type, so the received value will be rounded to the nearest integer.
 'H' is displayed before the value and '%' after the value.
 - Moisture has a nodeid of 4 and an sensorid of 0.
-I used 'integer' as valuetype, because my MySensors sketch also sends an integer.
+I used 'integer' as type, because my MySensors sketch also sends an integer.
 'M' is displayed before the value and '%' after the value.
 In the picture you can see that if I click the value, it displays 'ilikepimaticandmysensors', instead of 'moisture'.
 - Pir has a different nodeid.
 It uses 9 as nodeid and 2 as sensorid.
-Because it has a valuetype of 'boolean', it normally displays 'true' or 'false', but because I provided the booleanlabels, it displays 'Movement' or 'No movement'.
+Because it has a type of 'boolean', it normally displays 'true' or 'false', but because I provided the booleanlabels, it displays 'Movement' or 'No movement'.
 - Battery is the battery percentage of the battery from nodeid 4.
 It displays 'Battery' before the value and '%' after the value.

 You can also use other sensors.
 As long as they support the available value types (integer, float, round, boolean, string or battery).
 You can't for example use this device as a switch.